 The primary benefit of the law is it may substitute time in jail.
 However, not everyone is eligible.
 If someone has previously been convicted of a felony, they are not eligible for probation from a jury.
 In certain circumstances such as second and third DWI convictions, a minimum amount of jail time is mandatory for a defendant found guilty even if probation is granted.

 It is also important to note probation does not mean you are in the clear.
 With any kind of probation, you must abide by certain rules and fulfill specific criteria.
-We can help you understand the terms and conditions of probation.
+A Jacinto City criminal defense lawyer can help you understand the terms and conditions of probation.

-For a free legal consultation with a dwi probation lawyer serving Jacinto City, call 713-225-1900
+For a legal consultation with a dwi probation lawyer serving Jacinto City, call 713-225-1900

 Probation Options for Texas DWI Defendants